 When you think of Lake Como what idyllic images does your mind conjure?
-Pristine blue waters, flower-adorned villas, visions of the rich and famous gliding along the water in the private boats?
+Pristine blue waters, flower-adorned villas, visions of the rich and famous gliding along the water in private boats?
 George Clooney, maybe?
-Although Lake Como does have a reputation as NOT a very budget-friendly travel destination, it’s definitely possible to do on a budget and it’ll be totally worth it, trust us.
+Although Lake Como does have a reputation as NOT a very budget-friendly travel destination, it’s definitely possible to do on a budget and it’ll be totally worth it.

 Lake Como is the deepest of Italy’s lakes and is located in Lombardy 40km north of Milan.
 Characterized by an old-money charm and a romantic ambiance that attracts lovers from all over the world, Lake Como is one of the most breathtakingly beautiful and best places to visit in Italy.
 With its mysterious charm, an abundance of splendid Victorian gardens, a rich historical legacy, and the added bonus of potentially catching a glimpse of George Clooney (don’t count on it) – it’s no wonder why Lake Como is one of the most popular summer destinations for tourists.

 The shores of Lake Como are dotted with many picturesque towns composed of winding streets lined with boutique shops, historical monuments, and waterfront restaurants with lakefront views that your camera will love.
 If you’re planning a visit to Lake Como then there are some villages you simply can’t miss.

 The sleepy fishing village of Varenna is on the train route to Milan, where you can hike up to Vezio Castle for unforgettable views or explore the gardens of Villa Monastero.
 Bellagio is the most popular spot on Lake Como, and despite its pricey boutiques and restaurants, it still maintains a unique charm; be sure to visit the gardens at Villa Serbelloni or Villa Melzi.